Unlocking Structured Thinking in Language Models with Cognitive Prompting: Introduction

 \section{Introduction}

-Recent advancements in artificial intelligence (AI), especially with large language models (LLMs), have made great progress in emulating human reasoning to solve tasks like text summarization \citep{llm_text_sum}, code generation \citep{llm_code}, and question answering \citep{llm_qa}.
-While LLMs excel at generating coherent text and handling vast data, their ability to perform multi-step reasoning still falls short of human cognitive processes.
-Human cognition, marked by its structured nature, provides a compelling blueprint for guiding AI through complex tasks that require layered thinking and adaptability.
+Recent advancements in AI, particularly in LLMs, have significantly improved tasks such as text summarization, code generation, and question answering.
+However, LLMs still face challenges with multi-step reasoning compared to human cognition.

-This paper introduces a novel approach called cognitive prompting, designed to enhance problem-solving in LLMs by systematically emulating human cognitive operations (COPs).
-Cognitive prompting organizes problem-solving into distinct cognitive steps—such as goal clarification, task decomposition, and pattern recognition—allowing LLMs to tackle complex tasks in a more structured and interpretable manner, see Figure \ref{fig:cp}.
-Inspired by cognitive psychology and cognitive architectures like ACT-R \citep{anderson1996}, this method bridges the gap between human-like reasoning and AI's computational power, enabling models to handle tasks in fields such as mathematics, logic, decision-making, and creativity with greater precision.
-Our experiments, conducted with Meta's LLaMA models \citep{llama} on the GSM8K \citep{gsm8k} and a commonsense benchmark \citep{ethics}, demonstrate significant improvements in task performance when cognitive prompting is applied.
-In particular, the reflective variant of cognitive prompting leads to enhanced reasoning capabilities.
+This paper introduces cognitive prompting (CP), a method designed to enhance LLM problem-solving by emulating human cognitive operations (COPs) through structured steps such as goal clarification, decomposition, and pattern recognition (see Figure \ref{fig:cp}).
+Inspired by cognitive psychology, CP aims to bridge the gap between human reasoning and AI, improving performance in domains such as mathematics, logic, and decision-making.
+Our experiments with LLaMA, Gemma 2, and Qwen models, each in two different sizes, on the GSM8K dataset \cite{gsm8k}, demonstrate significant performance gains, particularly with the hybrid of self-adaptive and few-shot chain-of-thought (CoT) variant.

-The structure of the paper is as follows: Section \ref{sec:cp} introduces the concept of cognitive prompting, detailing its core operations and their application in problem-solving.
-Section \ref{sec:arith} presents experimental results on the impact of cognitive prompting on arithmetic reasoning tasks, while Section \ref{sec:common} explores its effectiveness in commonsense reasoning.
-Section \ref{sec:related} reviews related work on prompting engineering strategies.
-Finally, Section \ref{sec:cons} concludes the paper.
-The appendix contains exemplary reasoning processes and examples for problem-specific COPs.
+The structure of the paper is as follows: Section \ref{sec:related} reviews related work; Section \ref{sec:cp} introduces the concept of CP; Section \ref{sec:variants} describes three CP variants; Section \ref{sec:arith} presents experimental results on the impact of CP on arithmetic reasoning tasks; and Section \ref{sec:cons} concludes the paper.